mhkeller/layercake.graphics/content/guide/01-store-api.md

 ### data: `<Array>`

 A list of data items.
-This will be accessible
+This is available on the store as `$data`.

 ### x: `<String|Function>`

 The key in each row of data that corresponds to the x-field.
 This can be a string or an accessor function.
-This property gets converted to an acessor function available on the store as `$x`.
+This property gets converted to an accessor function available on the store as `$x`.

 ```js
 const myCake = new LayerCake({